ALGO: Synthesizing Algorithmic Programs with LLM-Generated Oracle Verifiers: Algorithmic Synthesis with LLM-Generated Oracles ( )

 \paragraph{Oracle Generation}

 The difference between a reference oracle $P_O$ and an actual solution $P_G$ is that $P_O$ only needs to be semantically correct (i.e. $J_S(P_O)=\texttt{True}$) while $P_G$ needs to be correct and efficient (i.e. $J(P_G)=J_S(P_G)\land J_T(P_G)=\texttt{True}$).
 We utilize this difference to generate the oracle.
-When there is no time limit, most algorithmic problems can be solved with an exhaustive search that systematically enumerates all possible candidates for the solution and checks whether each candidate satisfies the problem's statement \citep{cormen2022introduction}.
+When there is no time limit, most algorithmic problems can be solved with an exhaustive search~\citep{cormen2022introduction}.
 As depicted in \autoref{fig:bf_prompt}, we put the process of an exhaustive search algorithm (which is the same for every problem) in the prompt along with the problem description.
 LLMs, which excel at implementing a program when provided with clear instructions, are then able to generate reference oracles.

 \paragraph{The Verification Process} To handle a verification request, we must return a verdict of $\texttt{True/False}$ regarding $P$'s correctness, and optionally, the inputs that cause $P$ to fail.
-We utilize an \textit{input generator} program to create random test inputs in line with problem constraints.
-These test inputs are then supplied to both $P$, the program under verification, and $P_O$, the oracle.
+We utilize an \textit{\textbf{input generator}} program to create random test inputs in line with problem constraints.
+These test inputs are then supplied to both the program under verification $P$, and the oracle $P_O$.
 The test outputs of $P$ are compared against those of $P_O$.
 If they match, a $\texttt{True}$ verdict is returned.
 If they don't, the failed test cases are returned to the synthesizer along with a $\texttt{False}$ verdict.

-\subsubsection{Code Synthesis Strategies}
+\subsection{Code Synthesis Strategies}

-The code synthesis process can either be one-time or iterative, depending on the coder used.
-During a one-time synthesis, the coder generates a batch of solutions to the problem and these solutions are verified and ranked according to their verification results.
+\upd{\method's coder can use different strategies for code synthesis.} The code synthesis process can either be one-time or iterative, depending on the used coder.
+During a one-time synthesis, the coder generates a batch of solutions to the problem, and these solutions are verified and ranked according to their verification results.
 During an iterative synthesis, the code generates solutions, gets their verification results (and optionally mistaken test cases), and then revises the solutions iteratively.